Mast3rwaf1z/Mast3rwaf1z/README.md

 * 💼 I'm working as a software developer at Lyngsoe Systems A/S. Check out my [CV](https://github.com/Mast3rwaf1z/CV)

 * 🏫 I volunteer as both a software contributor to [F-klubben](https://github.com/f-klubben) providing code review and ~~sometimes questionable~~ unrequested pull requests, as well as taking an interest in planning and volunteering with the study association.
 I believe the key to keeping students motivated and deeper understanding is to breed a study environment that engages students in meaningful conversation on the study material.
+For more information, see [fklub.dk](https//fklub.dk)

 * 🖥️ I have a great interest in learning new paradigms, as I enjoy attacking a problem from a new angle.
 I take an interest in distributed systems and distributed computing and is an active member of [Aalborg supercomputer klub](https://github.com/aalborg-supercomputer-klubben).